-Except as explained in the following paragraph, we conducted our reviews in accordance with the Statement of Auditing Standards No.65, "Review of Financial Information Performed by the Independent Auditor of the Entity" in the Republic of China.
-A review of consolidated financial statements consists of making inquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
+Except as explained in the following paragraph, We conducted our reviews in accordance with the Standard on Review Engagement 2410, "Review of and other review procedures.
 A review is substantially less in scope than an audit and consequently does not enable us to obtain assurance that we would become aware of all significant matters that might be identified in an audit.
 Accordingly, we do not express an audit opinion.